edgar-lima/edgar-lima.github.io/index.md

 ### Who am I?
-Hi, my name is Edgar Luiz de Lima, I am BSc. in Ecology and Environmental Analysis, MSc. in Natural Resources of the Cerrado (Environmental Sciences) and PhD student in Ecology.I am currently working as a researcher in the Theory, Metacommunity and Landscape Ecology Laboratory at Universidade Federal de Goiás.
-I also develop work as data analyst and scientific communicator.
+Hi, my name is Edgar Luiz de Lima, I am BSc. in Ecology and Environmental Analysis, MSc. in Natural Resources of the Cerrado (Environmental Sciences) and PhD student in Ecology.
+I am currently working as a researcher in the Theory, Metacommunity and Landscape Ecology Laboratory at Universidade Federal de Goiás.
+I also work as data analyst and scientific communicator.
 <br />
 ### My research interests